SoftInstigate/restheart-website/docs/csv.md

 		"lat": 41.8902614,
 		"lon": 12.4930871,
 		"name": "Coliseum",
-		"note": "also known as the Flavian Amphitheatre"
+		"note": "Also known as the Flavian Amphitheatre"
 	}
 ]